-A couple going through a foreclosure at the same time they are going through a divorce should be aware of a number of issues that may arise as a result of the two simultaneous processes: Who is responsible for the remaining debt on the home?
+A couple going through a foreclosure at the same time they are going through a divorce should be aware of a number of issues that might arise as a result of the two simultaneous processes, including: Who is responsible for the remaining debt on the home?
 How will the debt be repaid?
 What will happen to the house?

-If a foreclosure occurs, the spouse who signed the mortgage documents will suffer a drop in credit rating, but the other spouse’s credit score won’t be affected at all.
-If only one of the spouses signed the documents, that spouse is wholly responsible for repaying the mortgage loan.
-If there’s a deficiency remaining after the foreclosure sale (and state law allows lenders to sue borrowers to recover the deficiency; see our article on Deficiency Judgments After Foreclosure), the lender can only go after the spouse named in the promissory note (which is the document that created the promise to pay).
+If only one of the spouses signed the documents, that spouse is wholly responsible for repaying the loan.
+This means that if a foreclosure occurs, the spouse who signed the documents will suffer a drop in credit rating, but the other spouse’s credit score won’t be affected at all.
+If there’s a deficiency remaining after the foreclosure sale—and state law allows lenders to sue borrowers to recover the deficiency—the lender can only go after the spouse named in the promissory note (which is the document that created the promise to pay).

 More often than not, both spouses will have co-signed the loan documents and will both be liable for the mortgage debt.

 If one spouse wants to keep the house after a divorce, that spouse can assume the entire mortgage loan, even if the other spouse is the only signer on the mortgage or both spouses are co-signers on the mortgage.
 This is true as long as there is no language in the mortgage that specifically forbids an assumption.
 (See “Is There a Due-on-Sale Clause?” below.)